UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ![Jitterbug's Audiovisual Items homepage](https://raw.githubusercontent.com/annewell/images/main/Jitterbug_AV_items.PNG) *Jitterbug’s Audiovisual Items webpage, where metadata relating to the physical AV materials is stored.
 Note the helpful filters on the left-hand side.*

-As mentioned earlier, Jitterbug holds metadata related to the analog AV format or item ("Audiovisual Items"), as well as metadata related to digitization, including information on the transfer ("Transfers") and the preservation instance or file ("Preservation Instance").
-This section will cover only the use of the "Audiovisual Items" table, which contains metadata related to the physical item, including format and size, as well as transcribed titles, dates, and locations of production, when known.
+As mentioned earlier, Jitterbug holds metadata related to the analog AV format or item ("Audio Visual Items"), as well as metadata related to digitization, including information on the transfer ("Transfers") and the preservation instance or file ("Preservation Instance").
+This section will cover only the use of the "Audio Visual Items" table, which contains metadata related to the physical item, including format and size, as well as transcribed titles, dates, and locations of production, when known.
 Audiovisual Items consists of three distinct record types: Audio, Film, and Video.
 Each record type contains fields specific to that format.
 It is important to gather all required metadata fields and as many suggested metadata fields as possible during pre-processing work (more on these fields below under [Required fields](#required-fields) and [Suggested fields](#suggested-fields)).

-There are 2 options for entering item metadata into Jitterbug – either by creating a new Audio, Film, or Video in the Audiovisual Items table or by creating a CSV file which can then be imported into AV Items.
+There are 2 options for entering item metadata into Jitterbug – either by creating a new Audio, Film, or Video in the Audio Visual Items table or by creating a CSV file which can then be imported into AV Items.
 Often the size, or scope, of the collection will determine which data entry method is used.
 If you just have a handful of items, entering metadata directly into Jitterbug may work best.
 If you have 50+ items, creating a CSV file for your metadata may be the best method.
 More on data entry and import below (under [Data Entry and Import](#data-entry-and-import)).

 Before proceeding, it is also a good idea to familiarize yourself with Jitterbug – its fields, search options, and capabilities, such as its auto-generated call numbers, required metadata fields, and suggested metadata fields.